JeanmarieJackman/fewpjs-oo-reviewing-javascript-object-orientation-quiz/README.md

 (X) `get text() { return this._text }`
 ( ) `text = () => this._text`

-?: What code would we need to write in order access our newly created getter method from within the `Example` class?
+?: What code would we need to write in order to access our newly created getter method from within the `Example` class?

 ( ) `example.text` (X) `this.text` ( ) `self.text` ( ) `Example.text`